★ Master County Hub ★ 15 Counties

 • Buyers, this is a balanced market: 97.9% sale-to-list, 64 days on market, only 13.7% closing above list.
 You have negotiating room you did not have in 2021-2022.

-• Pinal is the value play: Fastest-growing county, lowest entry for new construction, and infrastructure (Lucid + Attesa) is being built right now.
+• Pinal leads Arizona counties homes for sale on value: Fastest-growing county, lowest entry for new construction, and infrastructure (Lucid + Attesa) is being built right now.

-• Pima beats Maricopa on schools share: Pima posts 88% A+B LEA share statewide-best for major metros.
+• Arizona real estate by county, schools edition… Pima beats Maricopa: Pima posts 88% A+B LEA share statewide-best for major metros.
 Same dollar buys more house too.

-• Route 66 corridor is a 2026-only window: Mohave, Coconino, Yavapai, Navajo, Apache counties.
+• Route 66 Centennial Arizona real estate is a 2026-only window: Mohave, Coconino, Yavapai, Navajo, Apache counties.
 Centennial tourism is real and finite.

 • Sellers, price for 97.9% sale-to-list: The market is no longer rewarding aggressive listings.
 Realistic pricing closes; aggressive pricing sits 90+ days.